 More testing and modelling to come up with a plan.

 You have a clear and well thought out idea.

 You have several potential solutions to a real problem.

 Designing the business model.
 Research needed to fill in the blanks.

 Creative problem solving to solidify next steps.

 Potentially getting your entrepreneurial venture off the ground.

 How to apply

-Your first application will include a 3-minute video teaser and a written application.
-These will be reviewed by the Reisman selection committee.
+Your first application (Due January 31) will include a 3-minute video pitch and Written Application.
+These will be reviewed by the selection committee.

-If the committee thinks your application has strong potential, you'll be asked to give a five-minute live pitch to the Reisman selection committee, followed by a Q&A session.
+If the committee thinks your application has strong potential, you'll be asked to give a five-minute live pitch to the selection committee, followed by a Q&A session (February).